oslabs-beta/ScanQL/README.md

 # ScanQL

-ScanQL is an elegant application and effective tool designed to empower developers aiming for database and query optimization, to ensure their operations run smoothly and efficiently.
-Beyond optimization, ScanQL offers a holistic view of your database, empowering them to understand the intricate details and interrelations with their database.
+ScanQL is an elegant and effective tool designed to empower developers aiming for database and query optimization to ensure their operations run smoothly and efficiently.
+Beyond optimization, ScanQL offers a holistic view of a database, empowering one to understand the intricate details and interrelations within their database.

 ## 🚀 Features